 On 09/09/2016 LORRAINE WILLIAMS filed a Personal Injury - Motor Vehicle lawsuit against BURLINGTON CONVALESCENT HOSPITAL INC ET.
 This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
-The Judges overseeing this case are GEORGINA T. RIZK and FREDERICK C. SHALLER.
-The case status is Pending - Other Pending.
+The Judges overseeing this case are GEORGINA T. RIZK, FREDERICK C. SHALLER and KRISTIN S. ESCALANTE.
+The case status is Disposed - Judgment Entered.

 Los Angeles County Superior Courts